wanghailei/sror/action_pack.md

 - It requires you to explicitly pass all locals to partials, which can be a bit more verbose especially when there are many locals to pass.
 - It could cause your application to crash during development if a developer accidentally refers to an unassigned instance variable.

+## Routes

+Routes' primary purpose is to connect view to controller, and they also serve as a UI element--URL.

+Rules:

+* Always use canonical routes that conform to Rails’ defaults.
+* Avoid custom actions in favor of creating new resources that use Rails’\
+	default actions.
+* User-friendly URLs should be added in addition to the canonical routes.

+==Using resources to define routes:== ======`resources :widgets`====.
+It's the best way.==

+`bin/rails routes -g widgets`

+If the app’s routes are made up entirely of calls to resources, it becomes easy to understand the app at a high level.